sopel-irc/sopel-github/README.md

 ## Out-of-the-box Functionality

-Detects when github URLs are posted and takes over URL handling of them, pretty printing details of
+Detects when GitHub URLs are posted and takes over URL handling of them, pretty printing details of

  * Commits
  * Issues